Why did the Texas Panhandle fires grow so fast?

 The rapid growth of raging wildfires in the Texas Panhandle has been staggering.
-Republican Gov. Greg Abbott issued a disaster declaration for 60 counties Tuesday as the blaze forced widespread evacuations and became the second largest in state history.
+Republican Gov. Greg Abbott issued a disaster declaration for 60 counties Tuesday as the blaze forced widespread evacuations.
+On Wednesday, the Texas A&M Forest Service said the fire had grown to rival the largest in state history.

 HOW DID THE FIRES BECOME SO FEROCIOUS?